What is a type culture?

 How are NCTC cultures dispatched?

 Cultures are sent by courier and you would normally receive your cultures within two to five days.
-Cultures are dispatched as Biological Substances, Category A (UN3373) or Infectious Substances (UN2814), as appropriate.
+Cultures are dispatched as Infectious Substances, Category A (UN 2900 and UN 2814) or Infectious Substances Category B (UN3373), as appropriate.
 Export restrictions apply for the supply of hazardous pathogens and compliance will impact on the length of the delivery period.

 What is the difference between NCTC and ATCC cultures?